Football in Mauritius: History

 The 1999 major restructuring of the MPL was regarded as the beginning of the decline in Mauritian football.
 Due to a riot on May 23, 1999, between Fire Brigade Sports Club (now renamed as Pamplemousses SC) and Scouts Club (renamed as Port Louis Sporting Club), which lasted for three days and killed seven people, the government imposed an 18-month ban on all footballing activities in the country, with only the national team permitted to play during this period.
 The restructure, which was an effort to de-ethnicize local clubs, required the "regionalization" of clubs, with teams now being formed on the basis of region instead of ethnicity or religion.
 Although the move achieved the desired results in terms of reduction in violent conflicts, it also removed the traditional rivalry among fans, resulting in loss of interest and support.
 In fact, many locals believe that the resurrection of Mauritian football lies in permitting the formation of clubs on the basis of ethnicity or religion.

-On the international stage, the national team, known as Club M, has not had much success, only winning the Indian Ocean Games twice and qualifying for the Africa Cup of Nations once in 1974.
-It has plummeted down the FIFA World Rankings in the past few years to the lowest it has ever been.
-The future looks bright though, as in 2006 four Regional Technical Centers (CTRs) were created to improve youth football in Mauritius, with hopes of revitalizing the national team.
-There is hope that Mauritian football can grow to new heights if the MPL continues to grow and new talent is found in the CTRs.
+On the international stage, the national team, known as Club M, has won the Indian Ocean Games twice and qualifying for the Africa Cup of Nations once in 1974.
+It has fallen in the FIFA World Rankings in the past few years to the lowest it has ever been. in 2006 four Regional Technical Centers (CTRs) were created to improve youth football in Mauritius, to support the national team.